hoitowai/ciag/README.md

 # Usage of the MATLAB programs

 For synthetic data only.
-The main program can be found in "main_sim.m" with the parameters specified in the source code.
+The main program can be found in "main_sim.m".
+The parameters for different algorithms are specified within the source code.

 <b>Warning</b>: Be reminded that most of the implementation have not been fully optimized.